Light2288/lightstimulus-static-site-nextjs/ai_prompts/optional_extras.md

 But always display a language toggle in the header as a icon based toggle with flags and language description short text (e.g.“EN", "IT”) to change language programmatically.
-When switching language, the hero tagline switch language instantly (no animation) Store the user’s preference in localStorage so it persists.
+When switching language, the hero tagline switch language instantly (no animation).
+In general, when switching languages, content will switch instantly without any sort of fade transition or other transition/animation.
+Store the user’s preference in localStorage so it persists.
 As default, the site should auto redirect on browser locale (Italian if locale is Italian, English if locale is English and